 In 2012, Melissa became Lean Facilitator.
 She specializes in value stream mapping, standardization, waste identification, problem solving and root cause analysis.
 Melissa organizes, manages, facilitates and implements process improvement efforts in support of the agencies goals and objectives.

 Melissa became involved with the National Association of State Contractors Licensing Agencies (NASCLA) in 2012 serving on the NASCLA Board of Directors.
-She currently is Chair of the NASCLA Nomination Committee and is a member of the NASCLA Executive Committee, Fiscal Policy & Procedures Committee and Model Legislation Committee.
+She is a member of the NASCLA Executive Committee, Model Legislation Committee, and Nomination Committee.

 George Whalen, Fiscal Policy Representative

-George Whalen was the Executive Director of the Rhode Island Contractors’ Registration and Licensing Board.
-He began his career in state service with the Rhode Island State Building Commission, working as an Architectural Barriers Coordinator for fourteen (14) years, until being appointed the executive director of the Rhode Island Contractors’ Registration and Licensing Board in 1991.
-As Executive Director of the RICRLB, George served as the Executive Officer of the fifteen (15) member Governor appointed Rhode Island Contractors’ Registration and Licensing Board.
+George Whalen, now retired, was the Executive Director of the Rhode Island Contractors’ Registration and Licensing Board.
+He began his career in state service with the Rhode Island State Building Commission, working as an Architectural Barriers Coordinator for 14 years, until being appointed the executive director of the Rhode Island Contractors’ Registration and Licensing Board in 1991.
+As Executive Director of the RICRLB, George served as the Executive Officer of the 15 member Governor appointed Rhode Island Contractors’ Registration and Licensing Board.
 The board administers registration, licensing, contractor professional development, and certification programs affecting 12,000 construction businesses.